Software Code Standards for C and Assembly Code

 } foobar_t;

-When the C programming language is used only C language comments should be used.
-It means that only /* */ are allowed and // are not to be used at all.
-A two line comment is presented below.
+When the C programming language is used only C language comments should be used: /* */.

 /*